MarcNo/openshift-home-lab/README.md

 ### edit various files

+* Edit `env.sh` for your environment:
+  - DOMAIN - the domain name to use
+  - WORKSPACE - where VMs, etc are stored
+  - ISOS - where your ISOs can be found
+  - RHEL_IMAGE - your rhel-guest-image-7.3-35.x86_64.qcow2 is

+* Edit `2-build.sh` to create a mapping from your hostname.$DOMAIN and mac addresses for the VMs.  (yeah, this should be abstracted out)

-* Edit the VM hostnames, IP addresses and default gateway.
-Four VMs are created, choose your own names/addresses
+* Three VMs are created, choose your own names/addresses

-  * `jump.nozell.com` - jumpstation (where you run the OCP installer from)
+  * `jump.$DOMAIN` - jumpstation (where you run the OCP installer from)
-  * `master0.nozell.com` - first and only master node
+  * `master0.$DOMAIN` - first and only master node
-  * `node0.nozell.com`, `node1.nozell.com` - compute nodes
+  * `node0.$DOMAIN` - compute node (you can add more to `hosts`

 * Update your DNS server.
 Google hosts my DNS records, so I don't need to hack `/etc/resolv.conf`.
 But you will need to update your DNS A records to point to the local addresses so it looks like this.  eg:

-        $ nslookup jump.nozell.com
+        $ nslookup jump.$DOMAIN
         Server:		8.8.8.8
         Address:	8.8.8.8#53

         Non-authoritative answer:
-        Name:	jump.nozell.com
+        Name:	jump.$DOMAIN
         Address: 192.168.88.99

-Also setup wildcard DNS entry for *.ocp.nozell.com, *.apps.nozell.com to point to the master0.
+Also setup wildcard DNS entry for *.ocp.$DOMAIN, *.apps.$DOMAIN to point to the master0.$DOMAIN

 * Update your DHCP server